 Vancouver Watershed Health Assessment

 In addition to Ecology’s water quality assessment, the COV contracted with Herrera Environmental Consultants to complete the Vancouver Watershed Health Assessment12 in 2019.
 That report is consistent with Ecology’s Source Assessment and confirms through the mean water quality index scores from 2011-2017 that the lower and middle watersheds are a top priority for water quality improvement efforts.
 Additionally, this report shows data indicating that phosphorus and nitrogen are of moderate to high concern in the watershed.
-Common sources of phosphorus and nitrogen in an urban environment include failing or improperly functioning septic systems, stormwater runoff, excessive lawn nutrient applications, pet waste, and certain soaps and detergents used around the home.
+Common sources of phosphorus and nitrogen in an urban environment include failing or improperly functioning sewer infrastructure , stormwater runoff, excessive lawn nutrient applications, pet waste, and certain soaps and detergents used around the home.
 Because shallow groundwater provides base flow to Burnt Bridge Creek, watershed mineralogy also influences phosphorus levels in the creek.
 Ecology’s sampling from monitoring wells and piezometers